 Bushwick has quickly taken over as one of Brooklyn’s trendiest spots.
 Priced more attainably than nearby Williamsburg, Bushwick still gives you all the fun of Brooklyn living.
 With eye-popping street art and the lively scene of people bustling about, you may ask yourself why you took so long to discover Bushwick.

-One of the things that you’ll notice about this neighborhood is that there’s a lot of public art everywhere.
+One of the things that you’ll notice about this Brooklyn neighborhood is that there’s a lot of public art everywhere.
 Sometimes, this takes the form of well-done graffiti.
-The Bushwick Collective is a group that’s behind all the decorating of the neighborhood.
+The Bushwick Collective is a group that’s behind all the decorating and colorful murals in the neighborhood.

-You can easily spend an afternoon exploring all their work as you walk around the neighborhood.
+You can easily spend an afternoon exploring Bushwick street art from various artists as you walk around the neighborhood.
 You’ll enjoy each new mural you discover and it will start to become the scenery outside your new home.

 Hang out at Maria Hernandez Park

-Maria Hernandez Park is one of the few green spaces in this densely packed neighborhood.
+Maria Hernandez Park is one green space to enjoy in this densely packed neighborhood.
 Enjoy a game of pick-up basketball with a friend or sit on a bench and enjoy the people-watching.
 It’s a quiet spot to chill out in a busy neighborhood that otherwise never seems to slow down.

 Like almost everything else around here, there’s even graffiti in the park, too.
 It’s just more work done by local artists to add some color to their surroundings.
-This park is safe during the daytime and can be the perfect spot to chill with a cup of coffee and a friend while enjoying the people-watching.
+This park is safe during the daytime and can be the perfect spot to chill with a cup of coffee from a local coffee shop or a slice of pizza and sit with a friend while enjoying the people-watching.

 Explore the neighborhood’s history with a walking tour

 You’ll likely notice that there’s a lot of new construction going on in Bushwick.
 But what takes some time and intention to notice is that there are a handful of really old buildings here, too.
-After all, Bushwick and Brooklyn have been part of the city for hundreds of years.
+After all, Bushwick and Brooklyn have been part of New York City for hundreds of years.

 Walk by the Lipsius-Cook Mansion on Bushwick Ave. to get a glimpse of what the area looked like back when this was one of the city’s wealthiest neighborhoods.
 Built in the late 1800s for Catherine Lipsius, owner of a successful brewery, the home was sold in 1902 to Dr. Fredrick Cook, the first man to climb Mt.
 McKinley and reach the North Pole.
 The building has been abandoned for some time, but it was declared a landmark by the NYC Landmark Preservation Commission.